toylim/paperwork/doc/install.devel.markdown

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) carefully before submitting any merge request.

+In this document, it is assumed you are already familiar with the basics of Git.

 ## Paperwork in a Virtualenv

 This is the recommended approach for development.
 If you intend to work on